FRC930/Training_App/README.md

     - A taco *is* a food.
     - A cat *is* an animal.
     - Mostly, this doesn't work the other way around.
         - A food *isn't* a taco.
-What if it is a cake?
+What if the food is a cake?
         - An animal *isn't* a cat.
-What if it's a dog?
+What if the animal is a dog?
-- Objects sometimes "guard" their properties.
-    - You can't directly see how much gas is in your car, it is hidden for your safety, but you can estimate how much is in it through the meter on the dashboard.
-    - You don't know what someone is thinking unless you ask them, because they want to keep their thoughts ***private***.
-(This term is important for later)
-    - Not all properties are guarded.
-        - You can go in a park and see all it has to offer if it is ***public***.
-(This term is also important for later)
 - Objects have a way they are made.
     - You manufacture cars in a factory.
     - Cats are born.